 Though not commonly used in modern day English, the word “erstwhile” has been part of the English lexicon since the 16th century.
 It is formed from two Old English words: ær, meaning “early”; and hwīl, similar to the modern word “while”.

 The overwhelming majority of mezcal brands on the market nowadays have Spanish names.
-Back when my co-founder Kevin and I were brainstorming brand names, most if not all of the other ideas we came up with were actually also in Spanish, paying homage to the land where our mezcals are made.
+Back when my co-founder Kevin and I were brainstorming names, most if not all of the other ideas we came up with were actually also in Spanish, paying homage to the land where our mezcals are made.

-In the end, I think it is fitting that we chose a name with roots in old English.
-English is the language shared and spoken by Erstwhile’s two co-founders.
-The language in which we first conceived Erstwhile as an idea.
+English is also the language shared and spoken by Erstwhile’s two co-founders.
+The language in which we first conceived Erstwhile the project.
 The language inextricably intertwined with the growing pains of starting a company from scratch, and with the exhilarations of creating something beautiful from nothing.
 English is, and always will be, Erstwhile Mezcal’s lengua materna.

 Erstwhile conjures a bygone time from the past.
 The more we know about a mezcal’s erstwhile provenance, by which I mean its past and its origin, the richer the experience of each sip.
 A small-batch distillation is ephemeral by its very nature.
 Celebrate it while it lasts, for there is no guarantee that you can experience it ever again once the batch is gone.
 That is part of its beauty, and one of the many reasons I fell in love with mezcal to begin with.

 I think about how the day I discovered Henequén was the first time I ever drove in the Oaxacan countryside on my own, learning firsthand how those topes (speedbumps) of Oaxaca do NOT mess around.
 I think about how a few months later I was back at Juan’s palenque in Santiago Matatlán.
-That day I saw rows after rows of bottles embossed with Erstwhile’s logo and filled with our Henequén mezcal, for the very first time in my life.
-They were so beautiful in the morning light that I wanted to cry.
+That day I saw rows after rows of bottles embossed with Erstwhile’s logo and filled with Henequén, for the very first time in my life.
+They were so pristine and beautiful in the morning light.

-Co-Founder of Erstwhile Mezcal
+Founder of Erstwhile Mezcal